touchpi/touchpi-doc/docs/index.md

 <img src="img/logo.svg" width="100" height="100" alt="Animated gif with touchpi">
 touchpi is there to keep this effort as low as possible.
-Apps can be easily developed in a simple Ptyhon app framework and are launched in touchpi-OS.
+Apps can be easily developed in a simple Python app framework and are launched in touchpi-OS.
 The apps are integrated into the configurable touchpi-desktop with lots of functionality. touchpi apps can be developed and tested under Linux and Windows and then transferred to run on a Pi.
 The touchpi base uses well-known and stable Python packages.